light gray lines

 Poland’s membership in the European Union adds a critical layer of assurance through standardized business regulations, full GDPR compliance, and access to EU dispute resolution mechanisms.
 These safeguards are largely absent in offshore alternatives and represent a strategic advantage that goes far beyond simple cost comparisons.

-With over 650,000 developers, Poland offers engineering capacity at a scale few European markets can match.
+With around 500,000-650,000 IT professionals, Poland offers engineering capacity at a scale few other European markets can match.
 However, scale alone is not enough – what matters for nearshoring decisions is how this talent is distributed across specific technologies.
 This provides a practical lens for assessing delivery capacity, scalability, and long-term viability for different tech stacks.

 Technology stack distribution: Skills landscape

-Based on aggregated market data from Stack Overflow, LinkedIn, and local job board analysis, the table below outlines how Poland’s developer workforce is distributed across major technology stacks.
+Based on aggregated market data from Stack Overflow, LinkedIn, and local job board analysis, the table below provides an estimated distribution of Poland’s IT workforce across major technology stacks.

 STEM education pipeline: 21,000 tech graduates annually